trimstray/nginx-admins-handbook/doc/RULES.md

   > When using `ssl_session_cache`, the performance of keep-alive connections over SSL might be enormously increased.
 10M value of this is a good starting point (1MB shared cache can hold approximately 4,000 sessions).
 With `shared` a cache shared between all worker processes (a cache with the same name can be used in several virtual servers).

+  > Enabling session caching helps to reduce NGINX server CPU load.

   > Most servers do not purge sessions or ticket keys, thus increasing the risk that a server compromise would leak data from previous (and future) connections.

   [Ivan Ristić](https://twitter.com/ivanristic) (Founder of Hardenize) say:

   > _Session resumption either creates a large server-side cache that can be broken into or, with tickets, kills forward secrecy.
 So you have to balance performance (you don't want your users to use full handshakes on every connection) and security (you don't want to compromise it too much).
 Different projects dictate different settings. [...]
 One reason not to use a very large cache (just because you can) is that popular implementations don't actually delete any records from there; even the expired sessions are still in the cache and can be recovered.
 The only way to really delete is to overwrite them with a new session. [...]
 These days I'd probably reduce the maximum session duration to 4 hours, down from 24 hours currently in my book.
 But that's largely based on a gut feeling that 4 hours is enough for you to reap the performance benefits, and using a shorter lifetime is always better._

+  [Ilya Grigorik](https://www.igvita.com/) (Web performance engineer at google) say about SSL buffers:

+  > _1400 bytes (actually, it should probably be even a bit lower) is the recommended setting for interactive traffic where you want to avoid any unnecessary delays due to packet loss/jitter of fragments of the TLS record.
+However, packing each TLS record into dedicated packet does add some framing overhead and you probably want larger record sizes if you're streaming larger (and less latency sensitive) data.
+4K is an in between value that's "reasonable" but not great for either case.
+For smaller records, we should also reserve space for various TCP options (timestamps, SACKs. up to 40 bytes), and account for TLS record overhead (another 20-60 bytes on average, depending on the negotiated ciphersuite).
+All in all: 1500 - 40 (IP) - 20 (TCP) - 40 (TCP options) - TLS overhead (60-100) ~= 1300 bytes.
+If you inspect records emitted by Google servers, you'll see that they carry ~1300 bytes of application data due to the math above._

+  It's also very interesting, the recommendation from Leif Hedstrom, Thomas Jackson, Brian Geffon etc is to use the below values:

+  > smaller TLS record size: MTU/MSS (1500) minus the TCP (20 bytes) and IP (40 bytes) overheads: 1500 - 40 - 20 = 1440 bytes
+  > larger TLS record size: maximum TLS record size which is 16383 (2^14 - 1)

 ###### Example